ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2018-02-04-continuous-integration-for-latex.md

 **Note:** I shifted to a Docker-based solution.
 Know more [here](https://ljvmiranda921.github.io/notebook/2018/04/23/postmortem-shift-to-docker/).

-When working with collaborators in large projects, an efficient continuous integration and deployment pipeline will keep your sanity.
+<span class="firstcharacter">W</span>hen working with collaborators in large projects, an efficient continuous
+integration and deployment pipeline will keep your sanity.
 The same goes with LaTeX documents, even if you're working alone, a good pipeline can increase your document's portability and use.